SE3A04-Project-Team/secure-chat-app/frontend-user/README.md

 ## Usage
 - Clone the repository
-- Run `npm install` in the root directory
+- Run `npm install` in the \frontend-user directory
-- Run `npx expo start` in the root directory
+- Run `npx expo start` in the \frontend-user directory
 - Scan the QR code with Expo Go (Android) or the Camera app (iOS)